Kainatn/React-Weather-App/README.md

 * Created a Section component in App.jsx
 * Created components  SearchInput and Weather
 * Iniliaze states
-* use lifCycle Method componentDidMount to  get  defalut data
+* Use lifCycle Method componentDidMount to  get  defalut data
+* Use Open Weather Api to get  forcast weather
 * Created  a function searchWeather to search weather
 * Created  a function to show popup window if data not found